‘Destiny’: Xur’s Exotic Goods For Feb. 17, Hard Light Makes Yearly Appearance

 Hard Light

 Hard Light falls in the high rate of fire, low impact archetype of Auto Rifles.
 However, what makes this weapon special is the fact its rounds bounce off hard surfaces such as walls and floors.
 The 2.5.0.2 patch released earlier this week gave Auto Rifles a boost, which makes this weapon much more viable in both PVP and PVE encounters.
-This is the first time Xûr has sold the rifle in over a year, so its a worthy pickup for Destiny players who haven’t received it from an engram yet.
+This is the first time Xûr has sold the rifle in over a year, so it’s a worthy pickup for Destiny players who haven’t received it from an engram yet.

 Eternal Warrior

 The Eternal Warrior helmet will not only give your Titan a statuesque look, but it frees up one of the Striker perk columns.
 The main draw on this Exotic piece is the “Resolute” perk, which provides “Unstoppable” for Fist of Havoc.
 This allows Striker Titans to go with “Shoulder Charge” or “Juggernaut” instead.
 While this is primarily a PVP perk, its other two perks are geared towards PVE.
-“Hands-On” gives more Super energy from melee kills against minion and “Heavy Lifting” does the same, but with Heavy Weapon kills.
+“Hands-On” gives more Super energy from melee kills against minions, and “Heavy Lifting” does the same, but with Heavy Weapon kills.
 Meanwhile, the final column perk of “Infusion” replenishes health when picking up Orbs of Light.

 The 61 Intellect/62 Strength max stat rolls for the helmet is decent for Titans this week at 92 percent of a perfect T12 roll.
-Unfortunately, this isn’t a helmet that is seen in play much anymore so its value is limited.
+Unfortunately, this isn’t a helmet that is seen in play much anymore, so its value is limited.

 Lucky Raspberry